microsoft/MIDI/src/sdk-client/README.md

 ## Building and Tools

+Use latest Visual Studio 2022.

 The C++ code in this solution uses boost (currently boost 1.80.0) for a number of types .
 My BOOST_ROOT is C:\Program Files\boost\boost_1_80_0.
 I set a system environment variable so I could use it in Visual Studio in the include and lib locations.

 ![BOOST_ROOT Environment Variable](img/boost-path.png)

 ![BOOST_ROOT Environment Variable in Visual Studio](img/boost-include-and-lib-in-visual-studio.png)

+The C++ code also uses the latest accepted language spec (C++ 20) and latest standard library functions.

 ### Building